What is a Thermal Oxidizer?

 Kono Kogs Knows Everything About Thermal Oxidizers

-Kono Kogs is the world’s leading supplier of used Thermal Oxidizers, sold as-is or fully refurbished.
+Kono Kogs is the world’s leading supplier of used Thermal Oxidizers.
 We also offer thermal oxidizer services including turnkey installation, repair, preventive maintenance, and upgrades.
 Our team has over 150 years of combined experience, and a 100% success rate in meeting performance guarantees.
 Whether we can help you get more years out of your existing system or find a replacement, we look forward to the challenge!

-Kono Kogs is the world’s leading supplier of used thermal oxidizers, sold as-is or fully refurbished.
+Kono Kogs is the world’s leading supplier of used thermal oxidizers.